- Company’s Blog

 Provided you make sure that you keep your refrigerator properly maintained, there’s no reason for you expect to get less than fifteen years of use from it.
 The better quality refrigerator can last for as long as twenty years when cared for properly.
-In addition to making sure you regularly have your refrigerator serviced you also need to know some basic information about caring for the refrigerator.
+In addition to making sure you regularly have your refrigerator serviced you also need to know some basic information about caring for the refrigerator so you could avoid refrigerator repairs.

 When you purchase your new refrigerator, you need to examine the back.
 Some of the models have a large metal object attached to the back of them that looks like a grid.
 When you purchase this refrigerator and set it up, you need to make sure there’s a minimum of one-inch worth of clearance between it and the wall.